 Imagine that streaming is like package delivery.
 It is, actually, we even call the bits of information “packets”.
 But let’s go with this idea: your computer is the packing center for the stream that your viewers have ordered.
-The internet is the Highway that the delivery guys will take to get your stream to your viewers.
+The internet is the Highway that the delivery person will take to get your stream to your viewers.

-Your computer will pack up your stream into small packets and give it to the delivery guys (RTMP or FTL transports), who will take your stream to our Ingests, which then forward them to our distribution network, to send the stream to your viewers.
+Your computer will pack up your stream into small packets and give it to the delivery person (RTMP or FTL transports), who will take your stream to our Ingests, which then forward them to our distribution network, to send the stream to your viewers.

-Ok, got the image?
+Okay, got the image?

 Now here’s how things can get wonky.